meekostuff/helpndoc-panner/README.md

 Testing
 -------

 All modern browsers have significant restrictions on using AJAX with the local file-system - that is, when using the `file:` protocol.
-Because HyperFrameset depends on AJAX these restrictions could prevent HyperFrameset from working.
+Because HyperFrameset depends on AJAX, these restrictions could prevent HyperFrameset from working.

 If you want to view your generated documentation on your local machine it is recommended to run a minimal HTTP server.
 The following are only suggestions.